TheSearcher/productAPI/README.md

-# proof Of Concept Website for We3World
+# Proof Of Concept Website For We3World

 This is a proof-of-concept website for We3World.